-Sooner or later, every thinking Christian must attempt to reconcile the paradox of a sovereign, omnipotent Creator who governs a universe filled with free creatures.
+Sooner or later, every thinking Christian must attempt to reconcile the dilemma — a sovereign, omnipotent Creator who governs a universe filled with free creatures.
 If God maintains control over the affairs of men, are we truly free?
 It’s a compelling question, one that is impossible to answer in a way that is fully satisfying.
 (It bears mentioning that free will doesn’t mean we have an unlimited array of options in front of us.
 We are free to make moral choices within the constraints God has sovereignly placed around us.
 A juggler doesn’t control gravity; he uses its force while directing the motion of the pins.)
 No matter how thoroughly we dissect the fabric of the universe, we are left with an apparent contradiction: free will versus divine sovereignty.
 How we resolve this quandary will define our theology.
 And while most people believe they have to choose between Calvinism or Arminianism, there is a third option.

 Molinism holds that God, being omniscient, foresaw every possible universe he could create, with every possible structural variation and every possible array of creatures.
 (There is an infinite number of them.)
 God actually created this one because, in his divine providence, he knew this one would produce the best outcome — the greatest number of souls redeemed from the second death and shaped into the image of God.